Port Repair and Operation (Joint Port Opening)

 The mechanical support linkspan uses hydraulics to raise and lower the ramp onto which the RORO ships ramp is landed.
 The support housing is secured to the seabed using piles.
 Tidal range and different ship deck heights can be compensated by raising and lowering the deck and the more complex types have multiple ramps for fast loading and unloading of vehicles and foot passengers.

 A floating linkspan falls and rises with the tide, the main structure being buoyant.
 Some ramp height variability can be accommodated using tank ballasting and they are usually of single deck construction, although some multi-deck floating linkspans are in use.
-The landing area and tank creates a large water-plane resulting in good resistance to traffic loads.
+The landing area and tank create a large water-plane resulting in good resistance to traffic loads.

 They comprise two main components, the landing platform (usually incorporating the flotation tank) and connecting roadway.